 If modernisation of an old building in Italy involves making external alterations, such as building an extension or installing larger windows or new doorways, you will need planning permission ( permessi comunali or concessione edilizia) from your local town hall and a building licence ( licenza).

 Planning regulations may be decided by a commune, province or region.
 It may be difficult to obtain planning permission if the property is in a historic town or village or an area of great natural beauty.

-Restoration must usually be carried out with local materials and in the traditional style.
+Restoration of an old house in Italy must usually be carried out with local materials and in the traditional style.
 In some regions, such as Emilia Romagna, the Marche, Tuscany and Umbria, planning regulations are rigorously enforced to maintain the beauty of the countryside, and restorations must maintain the character of a building; wholesale alterations are likely to be refused planning permission.
 You may need to obtain permission from the Ministry of Culture ( Belli Arti) to restore a building of historical importance.

 In most areas, there are restrictions on renovation; for example, you may not be able to change the windows, doors, colour of exterior walls, entrances, staircases or build garden walls.
 Italian law requires a ceiling height of 2.75 metres for living space (except for property located in villages, which are exempt) and you may need to raise the roof or lower the floor when converting a building.
 When applying for planning permission, bear in mind possible future extensions and the likelihood of their being granted.

 It’s important to find out exactly what you can and can’t do before buying a property for restoration.